Start Of Main Content

 Bodily Injury liability coverage (BI coverage)

-What type of bills does BI coverage pay?
+What does BI coverage help pay?

 Property Damage liability coverage (PD coverage)

-What type of bills does PD coverage pay?
+What does PD coverage help pay?

 • Defense and court costs if you are sued